 Many families like to spend time in their yard.
 Playing yard games, running around, or even just having a bonfire with friends.
 However, these fun activities can become inconvenient or even dangerous with a bumpy lawn.
 Because of this, it is incredibly important to maintain your yard, creating a smooth and even lawn for maximum enjoyment.

+How do you smooth out a bumpy lawn?
 Today, we will be sharing several quick tips and fixes for making your lawn less bumpy.
 A few of these include:

 - Topdressing to Level Your Lawn

-- Rolling or Tamping Your Lawn
+- Rolling Your Lawn

 - Leveling and Replanting Your Sod

 - Replacing Missing Dirt Under Your Sod